EIDA/mediatorws/docs/installing/docker.rst

   $ docker-compose up -d

-+<https://docs.docker.com/storage/volumes/>`_ managed by the Docker engine.
-Make +sure there is plenty of disk space.

 The container should be run using the provided :code:`docker-compose.yml` configuration.
 When deploying for the first time you have to kickstart the harvesting for *stationlite*: